VOLCANIC

 Page 1 2

 Black Sand Basin is located half a mile northwest of the Old Faithful interchange along the Main Loop Road.
-It is served by an own parking lot, but also connected to the Old Faithful area via the hiking trail along Black Sand Pool and Daisy Geyser.
+Despite the name it is not regarded as a geyser basin in its own right, but only as a hot spring group of the Upper Basin, just as Biscuit Basin.
+Black Sand Basin is served by an own parking lot, but also connected to the Old Faithful area via the hiking trail along Black Sand Pool and Daisy Geyser.

 Some thermal features already line the access road and the parking lot.
 Pentagonal Spring occupies the corner between Main Loop Road and access road.
 Actually it can be spotted from the roadside, but since it is not possible to stop or park the car there, you have to hike a small distance back from the parking lot.